 ...there's no teacher who can teach anything new.
 He can just help us to remember things we always knew... ~ Michael Cretu

-Studio offers semi-private art lessons in small groups of max 11 students.
+Studio offers semi-private art lessons in small groups.
 Every student in LIBA Art Studio has individual attention.
 Projects are adjusted to the student's level, experience and interest.

 Students can choose to study drawing (charcoal, pencils, graphite, soft pastels, oil pastels, ink), painting (oil, acrylic, watercolours, gouache), mixed media, collage or clay.